Updates from the ISU Extension and Outreach leadership team

 Community and Economic Development

-- The 2018 Community Visioning Program is in the implementation planning stage, during which design teams are presenting feasibility reports and steering committees are meeting to plan project implementation.
-During October, implementation planning meetings will be conducted in Decorah, Peterson and Forest City.
-Feasibility report reviews will be conducted in Moville, Graettinger and Plymouth.
+- The 2018 Community Visioning Program is transitioning to the implementation planning stage during which design teams are presenting feasibility reports and steering committees are meeting to plan project implementation.
+In October, design teams are presenting feasibility reports to Durant, Coggon and Sumner, and implementation planning meetings will be conducted in Sumner and Coggon.

-- Extension CED staff will be facilitating Navigating Difference cultural competency training in Orange City and Delaware County during October.
+- During October CED staff will be facilitating Navigating Difference cultural competency training in Cedar Rapids and Mount Pleasant.

 4-H Youth Development